 \section{Computational experiments}

-This section presents some numerical examples that showcase the potential of sGMRES and sRR for solving large linear systems and eigenvalue problems.
+This section presents numerics that showcase the potential of sGMRES and sRR for solving large linear systems and eigenvalue problems.
+All examples involve real-valued matrices, with appropriate modifications to the methodology.
 All computations were performed in MATLAB version 2020a on a workstation with 256GB memory and 96 cores, each clocked at 3.3 GHz.